TR0N-ZEN/aboutLinux/basics/processes/relation.md

 Since processes can start other processes,
 the child processes can block the execution of the parent process or not.
-This is amatter if a process is started in foreground or in background.
+This is of matter if a process is started in foreground or in background.

 To start a process detached from the bash shell, appending a space and `&` to the command one enters will do:
 ```bash